 What is the problem for which socialism is the solution?
 What would be the economic choices of a socialist order?
 How does the relationship between market-shaped and non-market-shaped elements present itself in a future socialism?
 How does socialism present itself as a political and social order?
 How do democracy and socialism relate to each other?
 And finally: What should we do?
 How do we get from here to there?

-We will begin to discuss these questions with Lea Ypi (London School of Economics), Giacomo Corneo (Freie Universität Berlin) and Michael Brie (Rosa Luxemburg Foundation) on December 12, 2019 at Vierte Welt.
+We have started to discuss these questions with Lea Ypi (London School of Economics), Giacomo Corneo (Freie Universität Berlin) and Michael Brie (Rosa Luxemburg Foundation) on December 12, 2019, at Vierte Welt.

 The following links contain articles by Lea Ypi, Giacomo Corneo and Michael Brie on this topic: